 - Mark a task as done

-The O365 tool collection has for a while now also included a planner created to support team collaboration.
-It offers less functionality than Project Server/Online but more functionality than the To-Do tool.
-You’ll find that it’s a good tool for enhancing collaboration between project managers and their teams.
-The O365 tool collection even includes an integration with Project Online.
+The Microsoft 365 tool collection has for a while now also included a planner created to support team collaboration.
+It offers less functionality than Project Server / Online but more functionality than the To Do tool.
+You will find that it is a good tool for enhancing collaboration between project managers and their teams.
+The Microsoft 365 tool collection even includes an integration with Project Online.
 There is a limitation though: the integration includes only one link per task.

 This means that:

 - You can only link each individual project task with ONLY ONE individual plan in MS Planner.
-In other words, you can’t integrate a task with several plans.
+In other words, you cannot integrate a task with several plans.

 - Also: the integration is simply a link for accessing the plan.
-The embedded function doesn’t synchronize any data.
+The embedded function does not synchronize any data.

-To address the growing popularity of Microsoft Planner, we’ve developed a corresponding solution: TPG PSLink.
+To address the growing popularity of Microsoft Planner, we have developed a corresponding solution: TPG PSLink.
 It enables you to share data in a way that enables effective collaboration between the project managers and team members.

 - Synchronize the project: The ongoing as well as completed tasks belonging to a bucket, including the checklist entries, can be re-synchronized with the associated task in MS Project.
 This lets project management exactly know what has been planned and what progress has been made in the project.

-Please note: MS Planner doesn’t have any fields in which you can enter work, story points or similar information.
+Please note: MS Planner does not have any fields in which you can enter work, story points or similar information.
 This means that you can only analyze the number and status of the linked elements, but not the effort involved.

 Why integrate the systems?
 With the proper synchronization methods, people in both roles can use the tools best suited to their needs without needless data duplication.
 This lets you achieve significantly better results with your project.